 If walls could talk, the last yarn, 2013

-– Thirteen balls of hand spun yarn – remains of dyed/raw unspun alpaca, cotton, and wool fibre found within the walls of the spinning room at Salts Mill, Saltaire.
+Materials: Thirteen balls of hand spun yarn – remains of dyed/raw unspun alpaca, cotton, and wool fibre found within the walls of the spinning room at Salts Mill, Saltaire.

-– If Walls Could Talk, The Last Yarn is on loan to Salts Mill, West Yorkshire.
+Collection: On loan to Salts Mill, West Yorkshire.

-Within the now vast and empty space, the alcoves recessed along the outer walls were it seems, the perfect space for preserving and archiving the past activity of the space.
-The making of the work draws on the expression ‘If walls could talk’ and the act of spinning the last thirteen balls of yarn was done in the Windowless spining shed as a symbolic act of remembrance to the lives and stories of those that worked there from 1853-1986.
+Within the now vast and empty space, the alcoves recessed along the outer walls were it seems, the perfect space for the informal preserving and archiving the past activity of the space.
+The act of spinning If walls could talk, The last yarn was done in the Windowless spinning shed as a symbolic act of remembrance to the lives and stories of those that worked there from 1853-1986.